haskellfoundation/tech-proposals/proposals/CHARTER.md

-# Haskell Foundation Tech Track
+# Haskell Foundation Technical Working Group

 ---

-The Haskell Foundation Technical Track (HFTT) is a task force of the Haskell Foundation.
+The Haskell Foundation Technical Working Group (TWG) is a working group of the Haskell Foundation.

 ## Purpose

-The HF Technical Track is an experienced group of people with knowledge of the Haskell ecosystem, responsible for the strategic technical direction on behalf of the Haskell Foundation.
-HFTT members should be either individuals responsible for a specific part of the Haskell ecosystem, or contributors and committers to parts of it.
+The purpose of the TWG is to assess technical proposals on their merits, and to recommend whether the Haskell Foundation should devote resources to particular projects.
+The members of the TWG are an experienced group of people with knowledge of the Haskell ecosystem, responsible for the strategic technical direction on behalf of the Haskell Foundation.
+TWG members should be either individuals responsible for a specific part of the Haskell ecosystem, or contributors and committers to parts of it.

 ## Responsibilities

-HFTT Members are tasked with the following responsibilities:
+TWG Members are tasked with the following responsibilities:

-- Communicate with the community regarding technical the Haskell Foundation Technical Proposal (HFTP) process goings-on
+- Communicate with the community regarding the Haskell Foundation Technical Proposal (HFTP) process goings-on
 - Attend monthly HFTP meetings, weighing in pros and cons of every HFTP
 - Accept, postpone or reject each HFTP
 - Report regarding the status of assigned HFTPs when designated a shepherd